AiPrise

 - Beneficial Ownership Tracing: Systematically trace the ownership structure through multiple layers of corporate entities (subsidiaries, holding companies) until the ultimate individuals who own a set percentage (e.g., 25% or more) or exert control (e.g., senior management, directors) are identified.

-- Source of Data: Use corporate filing documents, shareholder registers, and official regulatory filings for tracing.
+- Source of Data: Use corporate filings, shareholder registers, and official regulatory filings to trace.

-- Individual KYC: Once identified, run a full Know Your Customer (KYC) check on every UBO and Control Person, including identity verification (biometrics/liveness checks if remote) and proof of address.
+- Individual KYC: Once identified, run a full Know Your Customer (KYC) check on every UBO and Control Person, including identity verification (biometric or liveness checks if remote) and proof of address.

 Step 5: Implement Comprehensive Risk Screening